 Each applicant must satisfy one of the following qualification options:

 - One year of experience in an equivalent support position with an associate's degree, or college credit equivalent, in a business, communication, management, or closely related field.

 - An associate's degree in a business, communication, management, or closely related field.

 A bachelor's degree is preferred.

 Education may be substituted for experience.
 Experience may be substituted for education.

 Working and Physical Conditions

-Physical Conditions: Duties require maintaining physical condition necessary for sitting, standing, and walking for prolonged periods of time; may require light to moderate lifting, reaching, pulling, and carrying; manual dexterity and audiovisual and linguistic acuity required.
+Physical Conditions: Duties require maintaining physical conditions necessary for sitting for prolonged periods of time; manual dexterity required.